-Social media platforms like Facebook and Twitter have quickly become an indispensable part of adolescent lives.
+Social media platforms like Instagram and TikTok have quickly become an indispensable part of our lives.
 Some statistics show that over 90 percent are now using social media on a daily basis.
 More and more evidence is piling up that demonstrates a link between social media usage and assorted aspects of adolescent health and well-being, including mental health and sleep habits.

 Regardless of social media use, poor sleep quality is all too common in adolescents and can be attributed to depression, low self-esteem, and anxiety.
 Considering that adolescence is a period of greater vulnerability for low self-esteem and the onset of anxiety and depression, it is crucial to comprehend how social media use is related to these factors.